Ottawa’s Best Places

 Ottawa’s Sparks Street

-Sparks Street runs for seven blocks (or just under 1.5 kilometres) through downtown Ottawa.
+Sparks Street runs for seven blocks (or just under 1.5 km) through downtown Ottawa.
 The stretch of five blocks from Elgin to Lyon is closed to all vehicles and is pedestrian-only.
 The final two blocks, from Lyon to Bronson, are open to vehicles.

 This pedestrian-only policy was implemented in 1967 after previous experiments of closing the street to vehicles in the summertime were seen as successes.
 Sparks Street was the first street in the country to permanently go car-free.